Majorca Shepherd Dog: Description

 The Majorca Shepherd Dog is a tall, up to 73 cm and up to 40 kg (88 lb) shepherd and guard dog.
 Most of the breed is short-haired, about 1.5 to 3 cm long on the back, with a very fine, thin undercoat.
 In the long haired variety, the hair is slightly wavy on the back and can reach over 7 cm in length in the winter.
 In the long-haired variety the undercoat is well distributed and not thick, showing varying shades of black.
 The ears, which are slightly bent from the side, are relatively small, triangular, thick and set high on the head.
 The color of the fur is described by the Fédération Cynologique Internationale as follows: "The only acceptable color is black in the shades jet, normal and pitch black.
 White is only permitted on the chest, a thin tie at the neck and the front and rear (...) ".
 Räber mentions an additional dark brindle coloration.

-The Majorca Shepherd Dog's life expectancy is about 12 to 13 years and they require high amount of exercise : a minimum of an hour a day, not including free time to run in the yard.
-Many enjoy swimming, jogging and hiking in addition to long walks around the neighborhood.

-The Majorca Shepherd Dog was never bred for beauty and has a rough appearance.
-Temperamentally they are protective, potentially aggressive, and courageous.
-Majorcas are often better in only-dog households without small children.
-While the breed is intensely loyal, he's a little too defensive and intense to live with very young kids, and much too territorial and dog-aggressive to live with other dogs.
-Although it is unusual for a black dog to tolerate heat well, the Majorca Shepherd Dog can tolerate the high temperatures of the Mediterranean climate, and they have been exported to Brazil where they have been successfully used to protect private property.

-Food and Diet

-As an energetic and active breed, the Majorca Shepherd Dog needs a high-quality dry food containing about 20% protein and 7% fat.